The page has been translated by Gen AI.

 chmod +x agent/servicewatch-agent-manager-linux-amd64

 examplesExample configuration file folder.
-Inside each folder, there are agent.json, log.json, metric.json example files
+Each folder contains agent.json, log.json, metric.json example files

-• os-metrics-min-examples: Minimum metric setting example using Node Exporter
+• os-metrics-min-examples: Minimal metric configuration example using Node Exporter

-• gpu-metrics-min-examples: Minimum metric setting example using DCGM Exporter
+• gpu-metrics-min-examples: Minimal metric configuration example using DCGM Exporter

 otelcontribcol_linux_amd64Open Telemetry Collector for Linux for ServiceWatch